digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
 * What is inheritance?

-Inheritance (in programming) is a mechanism that allow sharing functionality (and code reuse) beetwen classes (in classical inheritance) or between objects (in prototypal inheritance - like in JS).
+Inheritance (in programming) is a mechanism that allow sharing functionality (and code reuse) beetwen classes and/or objects (in classical inheritance) or between objects (in prototypal inheritance - like in JS).
 Class that inherits (called subclass) gains acess to all shared behaviors and attributes of parent class (called superclass);

 Inheritance![Wikipedia - Inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming))